-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis t 0.TOTAL = 3.0 Qtr Hr

 VL 101 VENIPUNCTURE AND LAB PROCEDURES I

 The student will reinforce blood drawing and blood chemistry skills and procedures related to the clinical laboratory.
 The student will learn concepts and procedures related to Medical Laboratory Technologist duties related to the clinical laboratory, quality control in medical labs, Clinical Laboratory Improvement Amendment (CLIA) standards, patient education and phlebotomy.